Cubs vs. Marlins Player Props Betting Odds

 Soler Stats

-- Jorge Soler has nine doubles, six home runs, 11 walks and 13 RBI (24 total hits).
+- Jorge Soler has nine doubles, seven home runs, 12 walks and 14 RBI (26 total hits).

 Soler Recent Games